 It’s relatively difficult to find coffees with 100% bourbon coffee.
 But single-origin coffees made with Caturra and Catuai varieties—which are direct genetic descendants of bourbon coffee—are pretty common.

 For a great explainer on the bourbon coffee bean variety, check out this quick video.

-If you’re looking for a well-balanced cup with a rich sweetness, then bourbon coffee beans are the perfect choice.
+If you’re looking for a well-balanced cup with a rich sweetness, then bourbon coffee is the perfect choice.
 Grown mostly throughout Central America and Brazil, these coffee bean varieties pair well with the French press, coffee siphon, and pour-over brewing methods.

-Yes, the most common types of bourbon coffee beans are red, orange, and yellow bourbon beans (3).
-While all three varieties of bourbon coffee beans share the same general flavor profile, the final cup’s flavor will ultimately be determined by the beans’ roast level, brew method, and country of origin.
+Yes, the most common types of bourbon coffee is red, orange, and yellow bourbon beans (3).
+While all three varieties of bourbon coffee share the same general flavor profile, the final cup’s flavor will ultimately be determined by the beans’ roast level, brew method, and country of origin.

 No, bourbon coffee beans do not contain any alcohol.
 Their name comes from the original name for present-day Reunion Island, Ile Bourbon.

 Yes, you can buy green coffee beans that have aged in barrels originally used for aging bourbon.
 You can definitely taste the bourbon in the final cup, but it can contain trace amounts of alcohol (4).

 - Arabica Coffee Varieties | Bourbon.
 (2022).
 Worldcoffeeresearch.org. https://varieties.worldcoffeeresearch.org/varieties/bourbon

 - Tark, S. (2018, March 23).
 What Is Terroir and How Does It Affect Your Coffee?
 Perfect Daily Grind; Perfect Daily Grind. https://perfectdailygrind.com/2018/03/what-is-terroir-and-how-does-it-affect-your-coffee/